Research Topics

 Complementary and integrative health (CIH) consists of treatment approaches that are not currently part of conventional medical practice, and may be considered complementary (i.e., used in place of or used along with standard medical care).
 Integrative medicine refers to care that blends both mainstream and alternative practices.
 CIH emphasizes patient empowerment, self-activation, preventive self-care, and wellness.
 Generally, most CIH approaches fall into two categories: natural products, such as herbs, vitamins and minerals, and probiotics; and mind-body practices, such as yoga, meditation, massage therapy, acupuncture, and mindfulness.

-VA health services research into CIH includes access to these modalities in VA settings; efficacy of both products and mind-body practices; and evaluations of benefits and costs.
+VA health systems research into CIH includes access to these modalities in VA settings; efficacy of both products and mind-body practices; and evaluations of benefits and costs.

-Each section below is populated by a dynamic search of the HSR&D website and its underlying databases.
+Each section below is populated by a search of the HSR website.
 Search results are generated based on the search term " Complementary and Integrative Health".
-Results are updated regularly, as new data are available.
+Results are updated as new data are available.

 Citations